Academic Calendar

 3 Credits Weekly (3-0-0)

-This course introduces students to mathematical framework for economic analysis.
-It examines the fundamental techniques of functions, matrix algebra, differentiation and integration in relation to their application to the concepts to economic analysis.
-Note: This course can be used to fulfill the arts credit requirements of the Bachelor of Arts and the science credit requirement of the Bachelor of Science.
+This course introduces students to a mathematical framework for economic analysis.
+It covers the fundamental techniques of functions, matrix algebra, and bivariate differentiation, as well as their application to economic analysis.
+Note: This course can fulfill the arts credit requirement of the Bachelor of Arts program and the science credit requirement of the Bachelor of Science program.

 Prerequisites: A minimum grade of C- in ECON 101.